infinyon/fluvio/DEVELOPER.md

 export FLUVIO_BUILD_LLD=lld-11
 ```

-### Problem installing lld-11

-If you have problem installing `lld-11`, please see: https://apt.llvm.org.
+For previous version of ubuntu.
+Please see: https://apt.llvm.org.

 For ubuntu LTS 18.04: